List of Warriors characters: Clear Sky

 First leader of SkyClan, later Skystar.
 Father to Thunder.

 Gray Wing

 Majorly influenced the creation of the modern Clans.
 Known as "Graywing the Wise" to modern Clan cats.

 Half Moon

 Also known as Stoneteller and Teller of the Pointed Stones.
 First leader of what would become the Tribe of Rushing Water.
 Was in love with Jay's Wing.

+Jay's Wing

+Ancient cat who was later reincarnated into Jayfeather.
+Was in love with Half Moon.

 Moth Flight

-First medicine cat, member of WindClan.
+First medicine cat and member of WindClan.
 Daughter of Wind Runner.

 One Eye

-Cat who caused trouble for the Clans.
+Stray who caused trouble for the Clans during their inception.
+Founder of the Dark Forest.

-Slash

-Also caused trouble for the Clans.

 Tall Shadow

 First leader of ShadowClan, later Shadowstar.

 Thunder

 First leader of ThunderClan, later Thunderstar.
 Son of Clear Sky.

 River Ripple

 First leader of RiverClan, later Riverstar.
+Previously a stray cat who lived in a park far away.

 Wind Runner

 First leader of WindClan, later Windstar.
+Mother of Moth Flight.

 The Sisters

 The Sisters are a group of nomadic she-cats who roam from place to place.
 They have strong connections to the Earth and the spirit world.
 They do not allow toms to stay in their group beyond kithood.